-Increasing shift from islet antibody positivity to diabetesMarch 2nd, 2012 in Diabetes
+Increasing shift from islet antibody positivity to diabetesMarch 2, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- There is an increase in both the prevalence and levels of islet antigen-2 and zinc transporter 8, as well as in autoantibodies, in newly diagnosed type 1 diabetes patients during a period of rising disease incidence, according to a study published in the March issue of Diabetes.